 I miss the olden days.
-Don’t get me wrong, I don’t miss black-lunged street urchins scurrying up hellish, carcinogenic chimneys.
+Don’t get me wrong, I don’t miss black-lunged street urchins scurrying up cramped, carcinogenic chimneys.
 Nor do I miss the days of young cotton mill workers getting a vicious strapping for having the gall to complain about exhaustion and a degloved finger.
 No, I’m talking about a mere 25 years ago, which genuinely feels like the olden days.

 As 1992 dawned, I was relatively fresh out of school and working in a low paid Civil Service job as a custodian of training materials for the new Disability Living Allowance.
 In the aborted screenplay of my life, a typical day would play out as follows:

 Andy unpacks some workbooks from a cardboard box and places them into a pigeonhole.
 The phone rings.
 He dashes over to his desk and answers it.